Michigan Alcohol Screening Test (MAST)

 Now, this MAST Assessment is not a diagnostic tool, so the next steps for you to take will depend on the score.

-After they undergo further examination from an expert, it’s likely that a treatment plan will be developed for them.
-As to what their treatment plan entails, that will depend on the specialist’s assessment.
+After they undergo further examination by an expert, a treatment plan will likely be developed for them.
+As to what their treatment plan entails, that will depend on the specialist's assessment.
 They might have to go to therapy (individual or group), go through a rehabilitation program, or be prescribed medication to assist with curbing the alcohol use disorder.

 When does one typically administer the Michigan Alcohol Screening Test (MAST)?

-Let’s say that you are not a healthcare professional and you stumble upon this because you are concerned that you might be developing an addiction to alcohol, then you should definitely take the test yourself and self-report if the scores suggest that you are at risk of developing an alcohol use disorder.
+Let's say that you are not a healthcare professional and you stumble upon this because you are concerned that you might be developing an alcohol addiction; then, you should take the test yourself and self-report if the scores suggest that you are at risk of developing an alcohol use disorder.

 This test is also sometimes administered as part of a comprehensive examination.
-Alcohol use disorder might be part of a much bigger problem, so if professionals are treating a patient for a certain problem, and they suspect that alcohol has some connection to it, this can be used in order to get a more informed opinion.
+Alcohol use disorder might be part of a much bigger problem, so if professionals are treating a patient for a particular issue and they suspect that alcohol has some connection to it, this can be used to get a more informed opinion.

 Who can use the Michigan Alcohol Screening Test (MAST) and for whom is it?